 If you do not have an airport diagram or you did not study the airport diagram, you will be confused inside the airport.

-Especially if you are a new pilot and travel to a new destination for your cross country flight, not knowing the airport map can become a nightmare for you.
+Especially if you are a new pilot and travel to a new destination for your cross-country flight, not knowing the airport map can become a nightmare.

-The situation will get worse if you fly to a big controlled airport with many taxiways.
+If you fly to a big controlled airport with many taxiways, the situation will worsen.

-Study the airport diagram of your local airport as well as your destination airports.
+Study the airport diagram of your local airport and your destination airports.

 9. Not using enough rudder.

-New student pilots make the mistake of not putting enough pressure on the rudder.
+New student pilots mistake not putting enough pressure on the rudder.

-During takeoff and landing, it is vital to put enough pressure on the right rudder.
+It is vital to put enough pressure on the right rudder during takeoff and landing.